‘Fear The Walking Dead’ Season 4 Changes Hands, As Current Showrunners Offer Season 3 Teasers

 Meanwhile, Strand has ideas for rising to power on the world’s new form of currency and Ofelia struggles to capture some of her father’s brutality, as she becomes imprisoned.

-Fear the Walking Dead premieres season 3 on Sunday, June 4 on AMC.
+Fear the Walking Dead premieres Season 3 on Sunday, June 4, on AMC.

 [Featured Image by AMC]